Effective date: May 13, 2020

 We obtain information in several ways.

-- Convoso also receives personal information when one person or contact provides the personal information of another contact, e.g., the lawyer or accountant or bookkeeper of a Customer or a referral by an employee to a potential candidate for a Convoso job opening.
+- We also receive personal information when one person or contact provides the personal information of another contact, e.g., the lawyer, accountant or bookkeeper of a customer or a referral by an employee to a potential candidate for a job opening.

 - Third Parties.
-Third parties might provide us with information, such as contact information for leads.
+Third parties might provide us with information, such as contact information for leads or employees who provide information about their dependents.

 - Public Information.
-Convoso might obtain information from publicly available sources such as social network or other postings available on the internet or databases from or derived from government sources.
+We might obtain information from publicly available sources such databases from or derived from government sources.

 How Do We Use the Information We Collect?